Singulative number: Other languages

 In both East Slavic and Arabic, the singulative form always takes on the feminine gender.

 Singulative markers are found throughout the Nilo-Saharan languages.
-Majang, for example, has collective ŋɛɛti 'lice', singulative ŋɛɛti-n 'louse'.
-(Bender 1983:124).
+Majang, for example, has:

-In Dutch, singulative forms of collective nouns are occasionally made by diminutives: snoep "sweets, candy" → snoepje "sweet, piece of candy".
+In Dutch, singulative forms of collective nouns are occasionally made by diminutives:

 These singulatives can be pluralized like most other nouns: snoepjes "several sweets, pieces of candy".

 Comparison with mass nouns

 A collective form such as the Welsh moch, "pigs", is more basic than the singular form mochyn, "a pig".
 It is generally the collective form which is used as an adjectival modifier, e.g. cig moch ("pig meat", "pork").
 The collective form is therefore similar in many respects to an English mass noun such as "rice", which in fact refers to a collection of items which are logically countable.
 However, English has no productive process of forming singulative nouns (just phrases such as "a grain of rice").
 Therefore, English cannot be said to have singulative number.